Signed in as:

 Shipping routes, resource extraction, and geopolitical interest will accelerate.

+But the North already has stewards.
 The work is to support them, not replace them.

 This expedition will not plant flags.